awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_dynamodb_web_app/Readme.md

 ![AWS Tracking Application](images/pic4.png)

 A user can retrieve *active* or *archive* items.
-For example, a user can choose **Get Active Items** to get a dataset that's retrieved from an Amazon RDS database and displayed in the web application.
+For example, a user can choose **Get Active Items** to get a dataset that's retrieved from the DynamoDB Work table and displayed in the web application.

 ![AWS Tracking Application](images/pic5.png)